-The purposes of the Own Risk and Solvency Assessment (ORSA) are to assess our risks and to evaluate whether we have sufficient financial resources to sustain the business strategy over the plan horizon across a range of scenarios, where the SCR is the biting measure of risk.
+The purposes of the Own Risk and Solvency Assessment (ORSA) are to assess our risks and to evaluate whether we have sufficient financial resources to sustain the business strategy over the plan horizon across a range of scenarios.
 The group ORSA process covers each Solvency II regulated insurer and the group as a whole, including non-EU entities and non-insurance entities.

-The ORSA process brings together, and is integrated with, our risk and capital management processes by which we assess, monitor and measure our risks, review our business against risk appetite and tolerances, and project the solvency position over the business plan.
-The ORSA cycle is aligned with the strategic and business planning process so that the key elements can interact and inform forward looking decision-making.
+The ORSA process brings together, and is integrated with, our risk and capital management processes by which we identify, assess, monitor and measure our risks, review our business against risk appetite and tolerances, and project the solvency position over the business plan.

+The ORSA cycle is aligned with the strategic and business planning process so that the key elements can interact and inform forward-looking decision-making.

 Both the group and the Company Boards are active in the ORSA and risk and capital management processes during the year.
-The ORSA policy was last reviewed by the Group Risk Committee (GRC) in May 2018 and the Company Board in July 2018.
-The last ORSA report was approved, on behalf of the Group Board, by the Group Risk Committee (GRC) and the Company Board in February 2019.
+The ORSA policy was last reviewed by the GRC and the Company Board in July 2019.
+The last ORSA report was approved, on behalf of the Group Board, by the GRC and by the Company Board in February 2020.